hsk/trans/overloading/intersection-type-parameters.md

 <!-- page 2 -->

-  Function foo could then be used, for example, in application (foo reverse), where reverse computes the reversal of a list, having type ∀a.[a] → [a].
+  Function foo could then be used, for example, in application (foo reverse), where reverse computes the reversal of a list, having type `∀a.[a] → [a]`.

-  The above type for foo is a rank-2 type, as it contains quantifiers to the left of the function arrow.
-Other higher-ranked types could also be assigned to foo.
+  The above type for `foo` is a rank-2 type, as it contains quantifiers to the left of the function arrow.
+  Other higher-ranked types could also be assigned to `foo`.
-  For example, foo could be assigned type (∀a.[a] → Int) → (Int,Int) in an application such as (foo length), where length has type ∀a.[a] → Int.
+  For example, `foo` could be assigned type `(∀a.[a] → Int) → (Int,Int)` in an application such as `(foo length)`, where `length` has type `∀a.[a] → Int`.

-  These two types are however incomparable in system F. In other words, system F lacks principal types for expressions: a single expression may be typeable with two or more incomparable types, where neither is more general than the other.
+  These two types are however incomparable in system F.
+  In other words, system F lacks principal types for expressions: a single expression may be typeable with two or more incomparable types, where neither is more general than the other.
   As a consequence, type inference cannot always choose a single type and use it throughout the scope of a let-bound definition.
 In particular, there exists no principal type for the above definiton of foo, such that all others follows from it by a sequence of instantiations and generalizations.

   Another drawback for the use of system F as the basis for a programming language is that complete type inference in this system is undecidable [31].
+3
-3 In order to cope with these problems, more practical type systems have been recently proposed as a basis for the support of higher-ranked polymorphism in programming languages.
-The main idea is to require the programmer to sup- ply a type annotation for the definition of a function with polymorphic type parameters, thus avoiding possible ambiguities on its type and also providing type information that can be used for guiding type inference.
+  In order to cope with these problems, more practical type systems have been recently proposed as a basis for the support of higher-ranked polymorphism in programming languages.
+  The main idea is to require the programmer to supply a type annotation for the definition of a function with polymorphic type parameters, thus avoiding possible ambiguities on its type and also providing type information that can be used for guiding type inference.
   Some relevant works along this line are MLF [15,16], FPH [30] and Flexible Types [18,17].
   These type systems differ on the changes that are introduced to the Hindley-Milner type system, particularly on the choice of type annotations required and on the strategy used for type inference.

   Lack of principal types and the need for type annotations are not the only issues related to avoiding the restriction of monomorphism of function parame- ters.
 The annotation of a higher-ranked polymorphic type for a function (or the annotation of a quantified type for a function parameter) inevitably restricts the contexts where the function may be used.
-For example, if the type annotated for foo is (∀a.[a] → [a]) → ([Bool],[Char]), none of the following applications can be type-checked:
+For example, if the type annotated for foo is `(∀a.[a] → [a]) → ([Bool],[Char])`, none of the following applications can be type-checked:

-  foo length
-  foo head
-  foo listMaybe
-  where length
-  has type ∀a.[a] → Int
-  where head
-  has type ∀a.[a] → a
-  where listMaybe has type ∀a.[a] → Maybe a
+    foo length     where length    has type ∀a.[a] → Int foo head       where head      has type ∀a.[a] → a foo listMaybe  where listMaybe has type ∀a.[a] → Maybe a

   Modern functional programming languages already include other useful ex- tensions to HM and it is desired that higher-ranked functions work well in con-